aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-support.md

-If the [Beacon Key Source](../searchable-encryption/search-config.md#beacon-key-source) for the configured table is a [Multi Key Store](../searchable-encryption/search-config.md#multi-key-store-initialization) the `expected beacon key id` MUST be the [Beacon Key Id](../searchable-encryption/search-config.md#beacon-key-materials) on materials obtained from [Get beacon key for query](../searchable-encryption/search-config.md#get-beacon-key-for-query) These [Beacon Key Materials](../searchable-encryption/search-config.md#beacon-key-materials) SHOULD then be discarded.
+If the [Beacon Key Source](../searchable-encryption/search-config.md#beacon-key-source) for the configured table is a [Multi Key Store](../searchable-encryption/search-config.md#multi-key-store-initialization) you MUST construct an `expected beacon key id` equal to the [Beacon Key Id](../searchable-encryption/search-config.md#beacon-key-materials) on materials obtained from [Get beacon key for query](../searchable-encryption/search-config.md#get-beacon-key-for-query) These [Beacon Key Materials](../searchable-encryption/search-config.md#beacon-key-materials) SHOULD then be discarded.